- 1½ cups all-purpose flour

 Singer Patti LaBelle learned this pie recipe from her best friend and hairstylist Norma Gordon Harris.
 This sweet potato pie has a thin layer of brown sugar on the bottom crust.
 This "black bottom" doesn't just add flavor, it also helps keep the filling from making the crust soggy.
 The recipe makes a good amount of the delicious filling—this isn't one of those skimpy sweet potato pies.
 It tastes like sweet potatoes, not pineapple or raisins or other fillers that some people stick in their pies.
 Serve it with whipped cream, if you wish.

-Patti’s Pointers: If you want a tender, flaky pie crust, you have to use shortening.
+Technique tip: If you want a tender, flaky pie crust, you have to use shortening.
 Some cooks make their dough with butter because they like the flavor, but it bakes into a crumbly crust — and with most pie lovers, flaky is the name of the game.
 My solution is to use butter-flavored Crisco.
 Like biscuits, pie crust shouldn't be overworked.
 Handle with care.
 The chilled shortening and ice water will also help pie crust stay nice and flaky.

-For the filling: Bring a large pot of lightly salted water to a boil over high heat.
+Bring a large pot of lightly salted water to a boil over high heat.
 Add the sweet potatoes and reduce the heat to medium.
 Cook until the sweet potatoes are tender when pierced with a knife, about 30 minutes.
 Drain and run under cold water until cool enough to handle.
-Peel the sweet potatoes and place in a medium bowl.4.
+Peel the sweet potatoes and place in a medium bowl.

 Mash with an electric mixer on medium speed until very smooth.
-Measure 3 cups mashed sweet potatoes, keeping any extra for another use, and set aside.5.
+Measure 3 cups mashed sweet potatoes, keeping any extra for another use, and set aside.

-Preheat the oven to 400°F. Uncover the pie shell and brush the interior with some of the melted butter.
+Preheat the oven to 400 F. Uncover the pie shell and brush the interior with some of the melted butter.
 Sprinkle 1/4 cup of the brown sugar over the bottom of the pie shell.
 Bake until the pie dough is set and just beginning to brown, about 15 minutes.
-If the pie shell puffs, do not prick it.6.
+If the pie shell puffs, do not prick it.

-Meanwhile, in a medium bowl, using an electric mixer on low speed, mix the mashed sweet potatoes, the remaining melted butter and 1/2 cup brown sugar, the granulated sugar, eggs, half-and-half, cinnamon, and nutmeg.
-Spread into the partially baked pie shell, smoothing the top.7.
+Meanwhile, in a medium bowl, using an electric mixer on low speed, mix the mashed sweet potatoes, the remaining melted butter and 1/2 cup brown sugar, the granulated sugar, eggs, half-and-half, cinnamon and nutmeg.
+Spread into the partially baked pie shell, smoothing the top.

 Reprinted from "LaBelle Cuisine."
 Copyright © 1999 by Patti LaBelle with Laura B. Randolph.
 Published by Broadway Books, an imprint of Penguin Random House, LLC.